bryantmauri/robodance/README.md

 # robodance
 Hello Everyone!
-Im Bryant Mauricio Varela Escamilla from Nuevo Leon Mexico, This is my results on the QA Challange, I focus both on manual QA and on automation, right now im learning again JAVA from scratch because I really want to learn the most efficient tools available right now and understand what i did not catch on my school days.
+Im Bryant Mauricio Varela Escamilla from Nuevo Leon Mexico, This is my results on the QA Challenge, I focus both on manual QA and on automation, right now im learning again JAVA from scratch because I really want to learn the most efficient tools available right now and understand what i did not catch on my school days.

 I found several bugs that break the whole experience, they are located on each Test Case I created on "Notes and Test Cases" and on the doc file i added